Parade (company): Business

 At launch, Parade sold three styles of underwear in seven colors.
 It launched underwear labeled with the days of the week, which sold out within a day.
 In its first year, Parade had 15 staff members, most of whom were young.
 One employee told Business Insider that the company didn't offer health insurance in its first six months because employees were on their parents' plans.

 According to The New York Times, Parade "sold over 700,000 pairs of underwear and brought in $10 million in revenue" during the pandemic, when many clothing companies floundered.

 Parade featured size-inclusive branding.
 It engaged with micro influencers by offering free underwear gifts in exchange for posts on Instagram.
 Instead of working with large influencers, the company sent free products to people with small but dedicated followings, some of whom did not consider themselves influencers.
 An early ambassador was New York City drag queen West Dakota.
 Business Insider wrote that "posting an Instagram of yourself in a neon leopard panty with a lace-up butt crack or a mushroom-patterned high-rise brief became a rite of passage among certain oat-milk-drinking Brooklynites."

 In fall of 2021, Parade opened a storefront in SoHo, Manhattan.
 As of August 2022, the company started selling products in Urban Outfitters and reached 10,000 ambassadors whom they call "Parade Friends."
 In early December 2020, Parade released a collaboration with Juicy Couture.
 In February 2023, the company announced underwire bras and in March 2023, 400 Target stores started selling Parade underwear.

 In July 2023, Parade was acquired by Ariela & Associates.

+In October 2025, Parade announced its closure.